Note: Click HERE to open tree in a new window at larger size.

 In doing so, we have attempted agreement with the "generations" time-scale on the left.
 [Note: Because of the great difference in ages among our current project participants – some are old enough to be the grandfathers of others – and because years between generations differ among the different lines, we have arbitrarily declared ancestors born ca. 1780 to be of "generation 5" in the chart above.
 Thus, in some cases, a project participant might find some discrepancy between the generations-ago of a known ancestor and his appearance in the chart above.]

 Note that placement of participants in the chart above has been guided by their YDNA results, but also considerably by their "paper-trails."
-Thus, although James Raymond, Mack Thomas, and Milton Wayne show identical YDNA results at the 37-marker level, we have shown them descended from different sons of James of SC (b c1718), in accordance with what they know of their ancestry from family records.
+Thus, although James Raymond, Mack Thomas, and Milton Wayne show identical YDNA results at the 37-marker level, we have shown them descended from different sons of James of SC (b c1718), in accordance with what they tell us of their ancestries from family records.
 This brings up an important point: Many of our participants on the right side of the chart show one or fewer marker-changes in descent from their presumed common ancestor [James of SC (b c1718)].
 With so few changes, fine resolution of their lineages is not possible from YDNA analysis alone.
 We know they are all more closely related to one another than they are to participants appearing on the left side of the chart, but we cannot place them as descended from particular sons and grandsons of James based upon genetic analysis -- they're simply too similar with respect to YDNA markers.